maridaliamart/EduTechAPI/README.md

 -As an Admin, I want to be able to edit other users’ information via the API

 -As an Admin, I want to be able to delete or edit any entity, regardless of user/owner

+### Bonus Goal 1: Front End Login ✔️

+-As a User, I want to be able to use a client-side form to Log in/out of my application.

+-As a User, I want to be able to sign up using a client-side form.

+-This could be via a traditional web form, or more preferably, with a React app.

+### Bonus Goal 2: Seed ✔️

+-As a Developer cloning the repo for the first time, I want to be able to run a seed command and have the database populated with data.

+-As a Developer, I want multiple users to be seeded to the database.

+### Bonus Goal 3: Testing ✔️

+-As a Developer, I want to be able to run a test commend (such as npm test or the command specific to your technology/project) and have all my tests run.

+-As a Developer, I want to know if my new code has broken anything (passing tests means it theoretically didn’t).

+### Bonus Goal 7: Front End Application ✔️

+-As a User, I want to access, create, edit, and delete my data all from a front-end GUI application.

+-As a returning user, I want to be automatically logged in, instead of having to enter my credentials each time I revisit the application.

+-As a User, I want my app to be visually stunning.

 ## Installation